Examination of the "Osteopontin Hypothesis" (OSTEOPONTIN) - 12.03.13

 Unloading-induced osteoporosis by microgravity environment mimics to the immobilization-induced osteoporosis, which occurs commonly in elederlies suffering from various chronic diseases including heart diseases, strokes and neurodegenerative diseases.
 Pathophysiological understandings and development of novel therapeutics for these pathological conditions are thought to be mutually related, and thus beneficial each other.

-This experiment requires launching 16-lines of frozen bone marrow stromal cells.
+This experiment requires launching 24-lines (included 8-line backups) of frozen bone marrow stromal cells.
 For culturing these cells, it requires CBEF and five sets of the PFK-III.
 For sample storage after the experiment, it requires freezer space for used culture medium from day 10 of the culture, and the cells soaked with the RNAlater reagent after culture completion at day 21.
 It also requires storage space in the refrigerator for the paraformaldehyde fixed cells after completion of the culture at day 21.
 Downlink of the microscopic images at day 21 is required.Operational Protocols

 In this experiment, 16-lines of frozen bone marrow stromal cells from Osteopontin –deficient mice or control mice will be launched.
 Procedures should be added by a crew member, at three time points, as follows.